uclalawcovid19behindbars/custodial_mortality_project/README.md

 > Meg Anderson, Huo Jingnan, Neal Marquez, Erika Tyagi, Alison Guernsey, Robert Benincasa, Nick McMillan, NPR Investigations: BOP_excess_Deaths, https://github.com/NPR-investigations/BOP_all_cause_mortality

-If you use any of the prison population data in this repository from Vera please also cite their reporting.
+If you use any of the prison population data in this repository from the Vera Institute of Justice please also cite their reporting.

 > Jacob Kang-Brown, Chase Montagnet, Jasmine Heiss.
 Vera Institute of Justice: People in Jail and Prison in Spring 2021, https://www.vera.org/publications/people-in-jail-and-prison-in-spring-2021#:~:text=By%20spring%202021%2C%20jail%20populations,reduce%20incarceration%20through%20spring%202021.

+If you use any of the execution data in this repository from the Death Penalty Information Center please also cite their reporting.

+> Death Penalty Information Center. https://deathpenaltyinfo.org/executions/execution-database

 ## License